PNZ-lab/Gene_Expression_Scanner/README.md

 <img width="450" alt="image" src="https://github.com/user-attachments/assets/4c209ad5-5832-4f28-9c04-892821e857c0">

-### set_ylim_0=True forces 0 to be included on the y-axis, do_stats=True performs a t-test and shows asterisks, list_n=True shows the number of samples, sort_mean=True orders the groups by their means, do_binary=True isolates all samples with hit_binary in clin_col and compares them to the rest
+#### palette variable changes color scheme, set_ylim_0=True forces 0 to be included on the y-axis, do_stats=True performs a t-test and shows asterisks, list_n=True shows the number of samples, sort_mean=True orders the groups by their means, do_binary=True isolates all samples with hit_binary in clin_col and compares them to the rest

 ```
 clin_col   = 'ETP.STATUS'
 gene       = 'KDM6B'
-palette    = 'pastel'
+palette    = 'Set2'
 dotcolor   = 'white'
 fontsize   = 16
 order      = None